 Emission benefits accrue from numerous existing control measures including: Federal control measures in the MOVES model, New Jersey gasoline vehicle I/M program and the New Jersey Low Emission Vehicle program that began with the 2009 model year.
 A complete summary of the control measures included in the emission inventories is summarized in Chapter 3 of this SIP.

-Emission benefits by nonattainment area were estimated by calculating the emission differences between the base year (2011), the RFP milestone year (2017), and the attainment year (2020).
-Emisson benefits are summarized in the following table:
+Emission benefits by nonattainment area were estimated by calculating the emission differences between the base year (2017) and the attainment year (2023).
+Emisson benefits are summarized in the following tables: